18.02.2016 Kunstraum moë/Vienna

-As interdisciplinary artist my work sits amongst the cross-fertilizing fields of dance and movement practice, movement philosophy, socially engaged arts practice, arts activism and visual art.
+As interdisciplinary artist my work sits amongst the fields of dance and movement practice, movement philosophy, socially engaged arts practice, arts activism and visual art.
 My forms live in varied artistic mediums, they range from visual art pieces, to performance, photography and academic writing, always with the moving body as main locus of enquiry.
 They all are intended as scores for movement, for inner and outer process, starting points into transformational and embodied practice.

 My works merge poetic interpretation with political stance, bringing forward the notion of re-considering, re-shaping and re-defining what movement practice is and how it can introduce the notion of developing a more response-able humanship, one that participates in the collective shaping of the social and ecological realm.